vferat/pycrostates/paper/paper.md

 simple tools for developing integrated microstates analysis pipelines.
-It offers flexible classes, enabling group level analysis and advanced segmentation features such as smoothing and small segment rejection which are especially usefull for handling low signal to noise datapoints occuring during microstate polarity inversions.
+It offers flexible classes, enabling group level analysis and advanced segmentation features such as smoothing and small segment rejection which are especially useful for handling low signal to noise datapoints occurring during microstate polarity inversions.

 Pycrostates API can replicate most of the analyses proposed in the literature